iogeek/Gardening4Engineers/_recipes/zucchiniBurgers.md

  1/2 lemon

 instructions:

+Need to grab and modify instrustions from sunset

   - Preheat oven to 375°F.
   - Mix all in ingredients in a big bowl.
   - In a food processor, add in  all of the ingredients.
 Process for 30-45 seconds, or until all ingredients are blended together but still remain a bit chunky.